 No information is available yet about the conditions new detention centres in Dimitrovgrad and Plandište.

 Conditions in penitentiary facilities

-Conditions in the penitentiaries where refugees are detained if convicted in the misdemeanour proceedings vary depending on the individual facility.
+Conditions in the penitentiaries where asylum seekers and migrants are detained if convicted in misdemeanour proceedings vary depending on the individual facility.
 The Serbian system for the implementation of criminal sanctions has suffered from overcrowding for many years, while conditions in certain facilities may amount to inhumane and degrading treatment as a result of poor living conditions, a lack of meaningful activities and the lack of communication with the staff and outside world.

 The penitentiaries that are located in the border zones are the ones in which persons likely in need of international protection are usually detained at, such as the County Prison in Vranje (Southern border zone) and the Correctional Facility in Sremska Mitrovica (Western border area).

 The airport transit premises have a size of 80m2 and are equipped with 25 sofas and some blankets.
 There are no adequate conditions for sleeping and the ventilation is unsatisfactory.
 The foreigners are locked up all day long.
 The toilet is located within the premises and is in an acceptable condition.